__gaTracker('send','pageview');

 6. Women, especially in villages, contribute to the cottage industry without their work actually being counted.
 For example, work involving sewing, hand painting, knitting, preparing food preservatives is done at the household level.
 Housewives make phulkari sheets, do batik dyeing, make woollen sweaters, scarves, socks etc but none of this is accounted for.

 7. Evaluating a housewife’s chores financially will also work as counter to balance out the negatives of her routine.
 As of now, household tasks reduce a woman’s physical mobility.
 And because these chores are repetitive in nature, they are boring and do not provide much learning.
+They make sure the home is always comfortable by handling the calling of technicians for air conditioning installation and more.
 Most importantly, household work is a 24-hour job, with no days offs.
+A trusted air conditioning repair service ensures that any issues are promptly addressed to maintain a comfortable living environment.

 8. It’s simply unfair as the services of a nurse and a nanny are included in the economic parameter, but a woman who is rendering the same duties is not.